Ten-Eyed Man: Powers and abilities

 Ten-Eyed Man can see through optic nerves in his fingertips, giving him a complete 360 view and limited periscopic vision.
 His enhanced vision augments his Special Forces training, making him a superb fighter and marksman.
 In the "DC Rebirth" continuity, he is also a skilled magic user.

 Equipment

 During his fight with Man-Bat, Ten-Eyed Man was provided a jet pack and a latex spray.

 Weakness

 As a side-effect of his optic nerves being in his fingertips, Ten-Eyed Man's hands are sensitive and vulnerable to any kind of excessive force.

-In the "DC Rebirth" continuity, Ten-Eyed Man suffers from schizophrenia.
+In the "DC Rebirth" continuity, Ten-Eyed Man has schizophrenia.

 Alternative versions

-The Ten-Eyed Men of the Empty Quarter, a Middle Eastern tribe of demon hunters inspired by the Ten-Eyed Man, appear in 52.
+The Ten-Eyed Men of the Empty Quarter, a Middle Eastern tribe of demon hunters inspired by Ten-Eyed Man, appear in 52.